 Box 1: Learner profile.

 Jorge has just moved from Costa Rica to Canada to study agricultural engineering.
 While fluent in both Spanish and English, he has a hearing disability that sometimes makes it hard for him to understand lectures, particularly in noisy environments.
-Other than using Excel, Word, and the Internet, Jorge's most significant previous experience with computers is helping his sister build a WordPress site for the family business.
+Other than using Excel, Word, and the internet, Jorge's most significant previous experience with computers is helping his sister build a WordPress site for the family business.

 Jorge needs to measure properties of soil from nearby farms using a handheld device that sends text files to his computer.
 Right now, Jorge has to open each file in Excel, crop the first and last points, and calculate an average.
-This workshop will show Jorge how to write a little Python program to read the data, select the right values from each file, and calculate the required statistics.
+This workshop will show Jorge how to write a small Python program to read the data, select the right values from each file, and calculate the required statistics.

-2. Make lessons modular
+Rule 2: Make lessons modular

-Every instructor's needs are different, so build small chunks that can be re-purposed in many ways.
+Every instructor's needs are different, so build small chunks that can be repurposed in many ways.
 A university lecturer in meteorology, for instance, might construct a course for their students by bringing together lessons on differential equations, fluid mechanics, and absorption spectroscopy.
-Creating courses this way shifts the instructor's burden from writing to finding and synthesizing, which are easier if lessons clearly define what they cover ( Rule 1 ), and if lessons have been designed by people with a shared world-view ( Rule 3 ).
+Creating courses this way shifts the instructor's burden from writing to finding and synthesizing, which are easier if lessons clearly define what they cover ( Rule 1 ) and if lessons have been designed by people with a shared worldview ( Rule 3 ).

 One way to achieve this is to take existing courses and break them down into smaller, single-purpose modules (a change which has pedagogical and administrative advantages in its own right).
 When this is done, these modules can be made more discoverable by referencing specific points in the model curricula promulgated by many professional societies (e.g., as learning objectives).
 Smaller modules are also more approachable for new contributors ( Rule 4 ).

-3. Teach best practices for lesson development
+Rule 3: Teach best practices for lesson development

 Decades of pedagogical research have yielded many insights into how best to build and deliver lessons [2].
 Unfortunately, many college and university faculty have little or no formal training in education [3], so this knowledge is rarely applied in the classroom.